jerryli65/Masters/sop/ut-verbose.md

 TODO: What specifically about UT is desirable?
 Any specific work experiences that relate to UT?
 What about an experience that relates to a class?

 Can I relate each trait specifically to a part about UT?

-I kind of want to use "sitting in a meeting and juuust falling short over and over" as a hook
+I kind of want to use "sitting in a meeting and juuust falling short over and over" as a hook.
+Check the GPT history for analogies